Praying for the Sick

 One Wednesday morning my friend said that she had pain in her knee.
 She asked me to pray that God would heal her.
 I did not know whether God would heal her or not but I asked.
 She came to me that night in Church, reminded me how I prayed for the healing of her knee.
 She said that God answered and the pain was gone.

-I lifted their need to God.
-I prayed and asked God to heal Bob or provide the financial means for him to go to the doctor.
+I lifted Bob's need to God.
+I prayed and asked God to heal Bob supernaturally or provide the financial means for him to go to the doctor.

-That Wednesday night Cheryl came to me before Church started and said that Bod had been healed and told me what had happened.
+The same Wednesday night that my friend in 1) came to me about God answering my prayer for her healing, Cheryl came to me before Church started and said that Bod had been healed and told me what had happened.

 Cheryl said that the ear infection kept getting worse to the point he could barely hear out of the ear.
-They had a clock radio that they used to wake them up in the morning.
+Plus, his other ear became badly infected too where he could barely hear out of it.
+They had a clock radio that they used to wake themselves up in the morning.
 Bob had it turned up full blast so he could hear it.

 Cheryl was in the kitchen when the radio went off that morning.
 Bob screamed out, "Turn that radio down!".

-God healed Bob of his ear infection and restored to him his hearing.
+God healed Bob of his ear infections and restored to him his hearing.

 3) I had a friend by the name of Rosa.
 She was helping me with something I needed to do.
 It required that I lift some relatively heavy things.